SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSTimeZoneAgent/UpdateTimeZoneData.md

 so.topic: reference
 ---

+# Bool UpdateTimeZoneData()

 Retrieve time zone data from the SuperOffice server and update TimeZone data in the database

 **Returns:** Bool